kmccoy123/Flight-Delays/README.md

 With this project, we well be analyzing data in regards to the On-Time Arrivals and Delays for Airlines located in the United States.

+## Project Description

+For this project I will be using a dataset with around 40,000 lines of data that represent the flight arrival delays for 18 carriers in the United States.
+Each row has data regarding delays in a carrier-airport pair for the specific month.
+The time table is from July 2020 to June 2021 with data provided by the Bureau of Transportation Statistics.

 ## Data Dictionary

 | Field | Description |